 - Focusing on a combination of the competencies, skills and experience employees need to perform in their current jobs, and then broaden that lens to look at their capacity and potential to deliver on future needs by learning and growing within the business.

-- Leveraging technology to assign work based on discrete projects rather than fixed roles, and utilizing variable staffing models, which prepares the organization to use nontraditional pools of talent, such as freelancers and gig workers.
+- Leveraging technology to assign work based on discrete projects rather than fixed roles, and utilising variable staffing models, which prepares the organisation to use nontraditional pools of talent, such as freelancers and gig workers.